 According to Greek mythology, Aphrodite was the daughter of Zeus and his partner Dione.
 The ancient goddess has appeared in many works of literature, including Homer’s Iliad and Odyssey.
 In the Iliad, Aphrodite’s feud with Athena and Hera, known as the Judgement of Paris, incited the Trojan War and led to the founding of Rome.

-Aphrodite was an inspiration for many artworks.
-In early Greek art, statues were made portraying her great beauty.
+Aphrodite inspired many artworks.
+In early Greek art, statues portraying her great beauty were made.
 The most famous of these statues is the Venus of Knidos by Praxiteles.
 The most faithful copy of the sculpture can be seen in the Vatican.

 Zeus

 Zeus is the supreme deity in Greek mythology and the King of the Olympian gods.
-Known as the ancient God of the Sky, his throne is on top of Mount Olympus.
+He is known as the ancient God of the Sky and sits on top of Mount Olympus.
 Zeus is often equated to Jupiter, the Roman God of the Sky.

 Besides controlling the weather, Zeus offered signs and omens to the mortals below Mount Olympus.
 He used his power and status to maintain justice among gods and mortals.
 His traditional weapon was the thunderbolt, which could be used on Mount Olympus and the Earth below.

-Zeus was the son of Cronus, King of Titans, and his wife Rhea.
-A Cretan myth entailed that Cronus knew one of his children was destined to dethrone him, so he swallowed his children right after they were born.
-Zeus’ older siblings included Hestia, Demeter, Hera, Hades and Poseidon.
+Zeus was the son of Cronus, the King of the Titans, and his wife Rhea.
+A Cretan myth states that Cronus knew one of his children was destined to dethrone him, so he swallowed his children right after they were born.
+Zeus’ older siblings included Hestia, Demeter, Hera, Hades, and Poseidon.

-Rhea, Cronus’ wife, managed to save her youngest child, Zeus, by switching the newborn with a stone wrapped in swaddling clothes.
+Cronus’ wife Rhea managed to save her youngest child, Zeus, by switching the newborn with a stone wrapped in swaddling clothes.
 Cronus fell for her trick and swallowed the stone, while Rhea hid Zeus in a cave on the island of Crete.

-After Zeus grew up, he dethroned Cronus, fulfilling the prophecy that his father tried so hard to avoid.
+After Zeus grows up, he dethrones Cronus, fulfilling the prophecy his father tried to avoid.
 He overthrew his father by leading a revolt against the Titans.
 When Zeus took the throne, he forced Cronus to bring back his siblings and divided the responsibilities of ruling Greece between them.
 Zeus controlled the overworld, Poseidon dominated the seas, and Hades ruled the underworld.

 Zeus had many children in Greek mythology.
-Although he was married to Hera, the ancient god had many extramarital affairs; many of his children did not share the same mothers.
+Although he was married to Hera, the ancient goddess, he had many extramarital affairs; many of his children did not share the same mother.
 Some of his children were born in unusual ways:

 Apollo

 Apollo is one of the most complex ancient gods in Greek mythology.
 He was the God of Prophecy, Music, Art, Archery, and Medicine.
-With so many titles, he must have been very busy!
-Apollo is the only ancient god who has the same name in both Roman and Greek mythology.
+With so many titles, he must have been swamped!
+Apollo is the only ancient god with the same name in Roman and Greek mythology.

 Apollo is the son of Zeus and the titan Leto.
 He was born on the Greek island of Delos, along with his twin sister Artemis, the Goddess of the Hunt.
 Apollo and his sister both shared a natural talent for archery.

-Apollo was the leader of the Muses and director of the choir, also known as Apollon Musegetes.
+Apollo was the Muses’ leader and choir director, also known as Apollon Musegetes.
 The ancient god Hermes created the lyre for Apollo, which became a known symbol for him.
 Hymns that were sung to Apollo were called Paeans.
 Paeans are choral lyrics of invocation, joy, or triumph sung to honour Apollo at festivals and funerals.

-Apollo is often referred to as “The Healer” as he was the one who taught medicine to mortal men.
-It was believed that Apollo, who was the God of both Medicine and Plague, could heal people as well as cause diseases by shooting them with his arrows.
+Apollo is often referred to as “The Healer” as he taught medicine to mortal men.
+It was believed that Apollo, who was the God of both Medicine and Plague, could heal people and cause diseases by shooting them with his arrows.

 Apollo had many love affairs throughout Greek mythology, but most of them ended in disaster.
 Daphne was a Naiad Nymph, the daughter of a river god.
 She was famous for her incredible beauty and for being determined to remain untouched by a man for the rest of her life.
-Unfortunately, she caught the attention and desire of Apollo.
+Unfortunately, she caught Apollo’s attention and desire.

-Greek mythology tells the tale of Apollo mocking Eros, the God of Love commonly known as Cupid.
+Greek mythology tells the tale of Apollo mocking Eros, the God of Love, commonly known as Cupid.
 To get his revenge, Eros struck Apollo with a gold arrow, which made him fall in love with Daphne.
-Then, he struck Daphne with a lead arrow that made her hate Apollo.
+Then, he struck Daphne with a lead arrow, which made her hate Apollo.

 Eros

 Eros is the Greek God of Love.
 He first appears as part of the first generation of ancient gods.
-Ancient Greek primordial gods include Chaos, Nyx, Erebus, and Tartarus, among others.
+Ancient Greek primordial gods include Chaos, Nyx, Erebus, and Tartarus.
 In later legends, Eros is described as being the son of Aphrodite.

-Eros’s representation in art evolves more than any other ancient god from Greece.
+Eros’s representation in art evolved more than that of any other ancient god from Greece.
 In ancient texts, he was described as a strong and handsome man.
-In Alexandrian poetry, he is described as a mischievous child known for causing trouble.
+In Alexandrian poetry, he is defined as a naughty child known for causing trouble.
 In Archaic art, he was represented as a beautiful winged youth.
-His depictions kept getting younger until, by the Hellenistic period, he was portrayed as an infant.
+His depictions kept getting younger until he was portrayed as an infant by the Hellenistic period.

-Many scholars believe that the evolution of Eros throughout history was caused by his change in status from a primordial god to the son of Aphrodite.
+Many scholars believe that Eros’s evolution throughout history was caused by his change in status from a primordial god to the son of Aphrodite.
 Eros went from being seen as one of the universe’s first ancient gods and rulers to a reckless child.

 Artemis

-Artemis vowed to never marry and was often used as a complete contrast to Aphrodite in art and written works.
+Artemis vowed never to marry and was often used as a complete contrast to Aphrodite in art and written works.
 However, she still caught the attention of many suitors, both ancient gods and mortal men.
-Artemis fell in love with Orion, a giant huntsmen.
+Artemis fell in love with Orion, a giant huntsman.
 However, true to her vow, she never married him.

-One ancient Greek legend tells the story of how Apollo, Artemis’ twin brother, feared for her maidenhood as the goddess grew closer to Orion.
+One ancient Greek legend tells how Artemis’ twin brother, Apollo, feared for her maidenhood as the goddess grew closer to Orion.
 He tricked Artemis into killing Orion with her bow and arrow to prevent her from breaking her vow.

 Artemis was devastated and distraught once she realised what she had done; her own hands caused the death of her only love.
 To immortalise Orion, she placed his body in the sky among the stars.
 Those in the Northern Hemisphere can often see his constellation: Orion’s Belt.